 As program administrator, the teacher librarian ensures that all members of the learning community have access to resources that meet a variety of needs and interests.
 The implementation of a successful school library program requires the collaborative development of a program mission, strategic plan, and policies, as well as the effective management of staff, the program budget, and the physical and virtual spaces.
 The teacher librarian also addresses broader educational issues with other educators in the building, at the district level, and at the professional association level.

-The Keystone AEA Library Program serve as a learning and resource hub for administration, teachers, students and other members of the school community to share information and ideas (ALA Bill of Rights).
-As a certified teacher librarian, the goal in this role is to educate, promote, and protect the intellectual freedom of all the patrons within the school community that aligns with the Agency's vision to improve learning for all.
+The Keystone AEA Library Program serves as a learning and resource hub for our staff, administration, teachers, students and other members of the school communities to share information and ideas (ALA Bill of Rights).
+It is the responsibility of the Media Administrator and Librarian to educate, promote, and protect the intellectual freedom of all our patrons and to align services with the Agency's mission, vision and values to improve learning for all.

-We understand the importance to make known the principles that guide the work of the librarian and the library staff who work within the media program.
+We understand the importance to make known the principles that guide the work of Keystone AEA Media Services.
 The American Librarian Association states the values to which we are committed and embodies the ethical responsibilities of the profession in this world's ever-changing information environment (Code of Ethics, ALA).